-With regard to the underlying geological and soil conditions, the Project Site is 0.8 mile south of the Santa Monica Mountains, 6.5 miles north of Baldwin Hills, and 12 miles east of the Pacific Ocean.
-The soil underlying the existing development is classified by the U.S. Department of Agriculture as Urban land-Palmview-Tujunga gravelly complex, which is associated with discontinuous human-transported material over young alluvium derived from primarily granitic rock sources.6 Due to the size and nature of past development associated with the Project Site and vicinity, all native subsurface soils with potential to support the presence of cultural deposits have been substantially disturbed.
-Historical maps indicate the presence of small drainages within 2 miles east of the Project Site, and the now channelized Los Angeles River is located 4.5 miles to the east.
+The Project Site is currently occupied by six commercial building and parking areas and includes limited ornamental landscaping.
+With regard to the underlying geological and soil conditions, the Project Site is approximately 1.2 miles south of the Santa Monica Mountains, 4.8 miles west of the Los Angeles River, 6 miles north of Baldwin Hills, and 12 miles east of the Pacific Ocean.
+The soil underlying the existing development in the vicinity of the Project Site is classified by the U.S. Department of Agriculture (USDA) as Urban land-Palmview-Tujunga, gravelly complex, which is associated with discontinuous human-transported material over young alluvium derived from sedimentary rock.
+Due the size and nature of past development associated with the Project Site and vicinity, all native subsurface soils with potential to support the presence of cultural deposits have likely been substantially disturbed.
+Historical maps indicate the presence of tar pits (La Brea) and ponds to the southwest, and small drainages within approximately 2.5 miles east of the Project Site.